krisfoster/me/to-read.md

 * Nomonhan, 1939: The Red Army's Victory That Shaped World War II
 * It came from Something Awful, https://us.macmillan.com/books/9781250189745/itcamefromsomethingawful
 * Douglas Rushkof
+* Nothing is True and Everything is Possible